comsci-uwc-isak/unit-1-project-UzayPoyraz/README.md

 ### 1. The following script crates the app folder and inside it creates two more folders: db and scripts.

-All of the necessary scripts can be found in the repisotory
+All of the necessary scripts can be found in the repository
 ----------

 Evaluation